zooniverse/interventions-gateway/README.md

 # Interventions API Gateway

-This is a gateway service which allows authorized project owners to send messages to the frontend via Sugar.
+This is a gateway service which allows project owners to send messages to the frontend via Sugar.

 ## Operations

-This service automatically deploys the `master` branch to https://notifications-gateway-staging.zooniverse.org
+This service automatically deploys the `master` branch to https://interventions-gateway-staging.zooniverse.org

-The production branch gets deployed to https://notifications-gateway.zooniverse.org
+The production branch gets deployed to https://interventions-gateway.zooniverse.org

 ## Usage